samthebest/dump/sams-scala-tutorial/fp-vs-world/fp-vs-world.md

  - Misconceptions
  - Linguistic Fundementals
- - Databases
- - Efficiency
- - Compiler speed
+ - The Real World: Databases, Efficiency, Compiler speed
  - Education

 We will sometimes use examples from Scala, simply because this is a popular